 Released: June 27, 2016

-- New additions were added to our growing list of supported Salesforce events, including events providing insights into reports, shared links, content distribution, impersonated login and more.
+- New additions were added to our growing list of supported Salesforce events.
+Events include providing insights into reports, shared links, content distribution, impersonated login and more.

 - The connected app icons on the Cloud App Security dashboard were aligned with the status of the apps as displayed on the dashboard to reflect the last 30 days.